 KBT wants to contribute to this by documentation and dissemination of lived experience about recovery processes.
 Among other things we bring forward recovery in User Interviews User-evaluations of health services, dialogue meetings with municipalities and services, talks and presentations at conferences and in networks, and lectures and in education.
 We also offer courses aiming to strengthen persons and groups.
 Verktøykassa for brukermedvirkning [“the Toolbox for user participation”] is a course in collaboration with Sagatun Peer-Driven Center, which gives an introduction to empowerment, communication and user participation at individual and system level.
 KBT have also developed an empowerment course, focusing on self-control, communication, goals, motivation, conflict management and creating meaning in daily life.
 We offer course for peer support specialists and their employers, where recovery-oriented practice and ways for peer support specialists to promote this is emphasized.
 Together with the other peer-driven centers in Norway we are Recovery HUB – read more about this further up this page.

 Recovery has been in KBT`s interests for a long time, and we have conducted several projects and agencies highlighting recovery.
+User Interviews User is a way to work recovery oriented with basis in users thoughts about changes and processes in services.
 A recent example is User Interviews User – Evaluation of Sagatun Peer-Driven Center, where we asked the users of Sagatun about their thoughts and experiences regarding recovery, and how Sagatun contributed to their recovery process through activities and being a community center.
 Follow the link to read more about the project and findings.